-The United Kingdom (UK) is home to some of the most prestigious universities and colleges in the world.
-If you intend to become an international student in the UK, it’s essential to plan for your tuition, accommodation, and everyday expenses.
-(In fact, proving you can cover those costs is part of applying for your student visa).
+The United Kingdom is home to some of the most prestigious universities and colleges in the world.
+If you intend to become an international student in the UK, it’s essential to plan for your tuition, housing, and everyday expenses.
+In fact, proving you can cover those costs is part of applying for your student visa.
 Below, we’ll take a closer look at the current cost of living in the United Kingdom to help you build your budget.

 Preparing to become an international student?
 Our UK Student Guide can help you get ready.

-Let’s take a closer look at some essential expenses.
-When researching accommodations, it’s important to understand what each option offers.
+When researching where you’ll live, it’s important to know what each housing option offers.
 Does your student residence include meals?
-If so, it might seem more expensive at first, but will save you money in the long term because groceries are covered.
-Or, does your off-campus rent not include utilities?
-If so, it’s important to budget for higher heating bills in the winter, or water bills in the summer.
+If so, it might seem more expensive at first, but may save you money and time because you won’t have to shop for groceries.
+Or, if your off-campus rent doesn’t include utilities, remember to budget for higher heating bills in the winter and higher water bills in the summer.
+Understanding the cost of living in the United Kingdom will take some time, but doing so before you arrive can help you ensure you can focus more fully on your studies.

-To help you understand the average cost of living expenses in the UK, we’ve highlighted some key expenses below (current as of August 2024):1
+To help you understand the average cost of living expenses in the UK, we’ve shared some essentials below:1

 Many international students work part-time to cover their expenses.
 Could one of these part-time jobs for students in the UK be a good fit for you?